THIS DATE IN HISTORY: June 30

 1993: Emile Francis ends his 47-year career in professional hockey when he steps down as president of the Hartford Whalers.

-Francis, a goaltender, plays in the NHL with the Chicago Blackhawks and New York Rangers, but spends most of his career in the minor leagues before retiring as a player in 1960.
-He rejoins the Rangers as coach of their junior team in Guelph, Ontario, is promoted to the parent club two years later as assistant general manager, then becomes general manager and coach in 1965.
+Francis, a goalie, plays in the NHL with the Chicago Blackhawks and New York Rangers but spends most of his career in the minor leagues before retiring as a player in 1960.
+He rejoins the Rangers as coach of their junior team in Guelph, Ontario, is promoted to the parent club two years later as assistant general manager, then becomes GM and coach in 1965.
 Francis builds a team that makes the Stanley Cup Playoffs every season from 1967-75 and advances to the Final in 1972.

 However, the Rangers lose to the Boston Bruins and fail to make the Cup Final again.
-Francis is let go by the Rangers in January 1976 but quickly joins the St. Louis Blues.
+Francis is let go by the Rangers in January 1976 but quickly is hired by the St. Louis Blues.
 He stays there until coming to the Whalers as president and GM in 1983, one year after he's elected to the Hockey Hall of Fame.